Anakeren1996/Amazon-Site/README.md

 ## Select steps

-### when adding a product to the cart, instead increasing one by one, we'll increase the quantity  by the number in the selector. -->
+### when adding a product to the cart, instead increasing one by one, we'll increase the quantity  by the number in the selector.

+## Input interactive steps:

+### 1. Get the value that was typed by the user.

+### 2. Listen for the event of clicking the search icon button, and listen for the event of clicking the enter key.

+### 3. If the words typed by the user match the product(s), display the product in question, otherwise display a message that the product was not found.
+-->